 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such honeysuckle flowers are thought to target the Stomach, the Heart and the Lung.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+As such Jin Yin Hua is thought to target the Heart, the Lung and the Stomach.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
-In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Loniceroside C, a saponin from Japanese honeysuckle, showed in vivo anti-inflammatory activity against mouse ear edema1